SonamorN/PS-CVEHunter/README.md

 in ~66 seconds.

 # Explain this regex to me...
-I am too lazy see regex101 explanation where needle are your search terms:
+I am too lazy, see regex101 explanation, where needle are your search terms:
 ```
 (?i) match the remainder of the pattern with the following effective flags: i
 i modifier: insensitive.
 Case insensitive match (ignores case of [a-zA-Z])